PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Conclusion

-\begin{itemize} \item[--] New applications and new optimization problems, including linear objective functions with mixed-integer variables or non-linear constraints; \item[--] Additional variations and improvements to current approaches such as warm starting and training speed up; \item[--] Novel training methods that leverage the gradient computation features that \pyepo{} provides; \item[--] Other existing end-to-end predict-then-optimize approaches, such as \qptl{} and its variants. \end{itemize}
+\begin{itemize} \item[--] New applications and new optimization problems, including linear objective functions with mixed-integer variables or nonlinear constraints; \item[--] Novel training methods that leverage the gradient computation features that \pyepo{} provides; \item[--] Innovative approaches that accommodate nonlinear constraints and/or objective function; \item[--] Additional variations and improvements to current approaches such as warm starting and training speed up; \item[--] Other existing end-to-end predict-then-optimize approaches, such as \qptl{} and its variants. \end{itemize}